sagecodes/intro-to-python/README.md

 ## About me:
-Hello I'm [Sage Elliott](http://sageelliott.com/).
-I'm a Technology Evangelist here at Galvanize!
-Previously I've worked as a software and hardware engineer with Startups and Agencies in Seattle, WA and Melbourne, FL.
+I'm [Sage Elliott](http://sageelliott.com/).
+I'm a Technology Evangelist at Galvanize Seattle.
+In the past decade I've worked as a software and hardware engineer with mostly with Startups and Agencies in Seattle and Central Florida.
 I love technology!
+I'm currently learning more about Deep Learning & Computer Vision.
+If you're looking for a job or next steps in learning, let me know!

+*caveat* I'm not an Galvanize instructor, They have much more industry experience and are better at teaching difficult topics!

+If you have an event you would like to see or put on let me know!
+I'm always looking for ideas.
+Talk to me after the workshop or find me online at one of these:

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)
 - LinkedIn: [sageelliott](https://www.linkedin.com/in/sageelliott/)
 - Email: [sage.elliott@galvanize.com](mailto:sage.elliott@galvanize.com)

 ## About you!